lpirl/redmine_scm_hookhelpers/README.md

 -----------

 Redmine offers a web service for repositories.
-This can be used - for exmaple - to fetch all commits for all repositories.
+This can be used - for example - to fetch all commits for all repositories.
-Once your installation grows, this will get horrobly inefficient.
+Once your installation grows, this will get horribly inefficient.
 This plugin provides an extensions to the native web services API to fetch commits for specific repositories only.

 Additionally to the parameters mentioned